Marslanali/Valgrind-Linux/README.md

 ```

-### compile Valgrind from source, compile and install
+### compile valgrind from source, compile and install

 **On Debian and Ubuntu:**